 (These expected value properties will be explained in greater detail later in the course.)

-We find it useful to assign distribution functions to continuous random variables as well: The integral means the area below 's graph and above the -axis between and In a loose sense, we think of as a sum of continuous values, much like is a sum of discrete ones.
+We find it useful to assign distribution functions to continuous random variables as well: for some density function The integral means the area below 's graph and above the -axis between and In a loose sense, we think of as a sum of continuous values, much like is a sum of discrete ones.

 For instance, if the sample space is a fixed interval, say we can choose to be a constant; this choice gives us the uniform distribution.

-What constant value must have in order for this density to define a probability distribution on
+What constant value must have in order for this density to define a probability distribution over the sample space

 The density function allows us to find interesting characteristics of a continuous random variable, like its expected value: which is very similar to the version for discrete random variables.

 What is the expected value of the uniform distribution on

 Hint: If you want to avoid using calculus, remember that the graph of is a straight line through the origin, so is related to the area of two triangles, one on either side of